-The total cost per child is about £120 per year (2015 amount).
+The total cost per child is about £159 per year (2021 amount).
 This covers three areas:

 - 1) The capitation fees levied to run Scouting at national, county and district levels.
-Together these constitute about 35% of the total. - The 21st Romsey Group fee, to help to cover the background costs of running the Group such things as utility bills, insurance, purchase of major equipment and badges, and maintenance of equipment and the headquarters.
+Together these constitute about 35% of the total. - 2) The 21st Romsey Group fee, to help to cover the background costs of running the Group such things as utility bills, insurance, purchase of major equipment and badges, and maintenance of equipment and the headquarters.
 This comes to about 40% of the total. - 3) An amount to cover the week-to-week costs of running the section your child is in such things as games equipment, cooking ingredients, craft materials, stationery and printing.
 This is about 25% of the total.

-Details of the current fee and payment methods will be given to you when the time comes, or are available from the Group Scout Leader.
+Details of the current fee and payment methods will be given to you when the time comes and are available in the members area of the Group website.